 I’m not one to buy Halloween presents for my kids, but if I did, I’d buy each of them a book from this list.
-I would, however, pick a Halloween themed books for my children’s book clubs if I were hosting in October.
+I would, however, pick Halloween-themed books for my children’s book clubs if I were hosting in October.
 The great thing is that kids, mine at least, like these books year around.
 Halloween is probably a kids’ favorite holiday!

 Frangoline and the Midnight Dream by Clemency Pearce and Rebecca Elliott

-Ariminta Spooky series by Angie Sage
+Araminta Spooky series by Angie Sage

 I always seem to use this early chapter book for a 2nd or 3rd grade girls’ book club in October.
 The mom who hosts adds in some Halloween games like bobbing for apples and the kids always have a blast.
 We’ve never read more than the first book but the kids all seem to like it.
-Maybe it’s a seasonal chapter book series! [chapter book, ages 7-10]
+Maybe it’s a seasonal chapter book series! [chapter book, ages 7 and up]

 I am a HUGE Wendy Mass fan and I am eager to read this book and plan to right away.
 I just wanted to include this on this post for the candy theme since it’s a little Halloween-y.
-This is a billed as a “candy-coated mystery full of mouthwatering surprises!
+This is billed as a “candy-coated mystery full of mouthwatering surprises!
 At 400+ pages, it’s a fairly thick book.

-It starts with unmistakable echoes of Charlie and the Chocolate Factory (1964) and eventually features a musical candy a la Chitty Chitty Bang Bang’s “Toot Sweets,” but Mass’ latest novel ends up being a treat all its own.
+It starts with unmistakable echoes of Charlie and the Chocolate Factory (1964) and eventually features a musical candy a la Chitty Chitty Bang Bang’s “Toot Sweets,” but Mass’s latest novel ends up being a treat all its own.
 Four 12-year-olds gather at a candy factory to participate in the local segment of a nationwide contest to create a new and delectable piece of candy.
 One contestant is the only child of the factory’s owner, known here as the Candymaker.
 Another boy is obsessed with allergies and the afterlife, while the third boy is unfriendly and intent on winning.
 The lone girl, Daisy, seems to be sweetness itself but displays great physical strength as well as odd behavior.
 Mass skillfully presents the two and a half days of the kids’ apprenticeship from the perspective of each of the four contestants.
 At over four hundred pages, this is not a lightning-fast read, but it reveals a multitude of mysteries, explaining all the clues about misunderstandings, spies, and sabotage that Mass has dropped along the way.
 Attentive, candy-loving readers will be richly rewarded.
-Grades 4-6. –Abby Nolan –This text refers to the Hardcover edition. from BookList [chapter book, ages 9-14]
+Grades 4-6. –Abby Nolan –This text refers to the Hardcover edition. from BookList [middle grade, ages 8 and up]

-To view any book more closely at Amazon, please click on image of book.
+To examine any of the items listed, please click on image of item.